 Cambridge College of Healthcare & Technology offers an industry current Radiologic Technologist program.
 Through our hands-on learning, we provide our students with the training required to complete all necessary milestones including the ARRT board exam.
-The program’s learning-life balancing, online course availability and flexibility help you reach your educational goals.
+The program’s learning-life balancing, Hybrid course availability and flexibility help you reach your educational goals.

 What Is a Radiologic Technologist and What Do They Do?

 Radiologic technologists are healthcare professionals who perform diagnostic imaging procedures such as x-rays, MRIs and CT scans.
 These individuals are able to specialize in other techniques such as mammography, sonography or cardiovascular-interventional radiology.